lyytioy/lyyti-design-system/README.md

 ### Icons

 We convert our SVG files to React components using a custom written template and a tool called [SVGR](https://react-svgr.com/).
+Before converting an SVG file to a React component, make sure the viewbox's dimensions are 24 24.
 To convert a `.svg` file to a React component please run the following command

 ```shell